Aram Moghaddassi

-Aram Moghaddassi is an American engineer who worked in the United States Federal Government within the Department of Government Efficiency and as Chief Information Officer of the Social Security Administration.
+Aram Moghaddassi is an American engineer who worked in the United States Federal Government within the Department of Government Efficiency (DOGE) and as CIO of the Social Security Administration (SSA).
 He previously worked at Neuralink, X Corp (formerly Twitter), and xAI.

 Early life and education

 Moghaddassi graduated from Syosset High School in 2017.
 During high school, he competed in the Lincoln–Douglas debate format and was the 2017 New York State varsity champion.

 In 2021, Moghaddassi graduated with a Bachelors Degree in Applied Mathematics from University of California, Berkeley.
 He was as an undergraduate researcher in Berkeley's Computational Cognitive Neuroscience Lab under Professor Anne Collins and was a summer research fellow at the Santa Fe Institute where he worked on the Hopfield Network.
 He also worked in Berkeley's Space Sciences Laboratory on the Cubesat Radio Interferometry Experiment funded by NASA.

 Career

 Elon Musk companies

 In January 2021, Moghaddassi began working at Neuralink as an Embedded Systems engineer.
 He is listed as an inventor on a 2022 patent filed by Neuralink for "Neural Signal Compression for Brain-Machine Interface".

 In November 2022, Moghaddassi joined the Twitter Transition Team following the Acquisition of Twitter by Elon Musk.
 In March 2025, it was reported he was in the xAI org chart as an "xAI Partner".